 Improvements in the economy have resulted in greater optimism and confidence from retirees that their retirement will remain financially secure.
-It has been a bumpy ride however.
-From 2009 to 2013, confidence levels were at record lows, according to the April 2016 Retirement Confidence Survey conducted by the Employee Benefits Research Institute.
-In 2014 and 2015, those confidence levels rebounded and again increased in 2016.
-Retirees who are very confident or somewhat confident that they'll have a financially secure retirement has remained relatively stable over the past several years at 57 percent.
+It has been a bumpy ride, however.
+From 2009 to 2013, confidence levels were near record lows, according to the March 2017 Retirement Confidence Survey conducted by the Employee Benefits Research Institute.
+From 2014 to 2016, those confidence levels rebounded and increased each year.
+Now, retirees who are very confident or somewhat confident that they'll have a financially secure retirement is currently at 79 percent.
+That is around the same level as before the Great Recession.

 Into which half of this statistic do you fall?
 Will you run out of money during your retirement?
 If so, what can you do about it?